 a variety of extra-mural sports activities available - see our website for details of what is going on each month.

 - Table of costs

 - People may attend free for a 'taster' visit.
 After that everyone pays a member's attendance fee.
 Refreshments - tea/coffee etc., included.
-We provide a light lunch at additional cost on a Wednesday (£1.00 for a roll or small salad £2.00 for a large salad).
+We provide a light lunch at additional cost on a Wednesday (once covid19 restrictions lift again - the lunch facility will be available. (£1.00 for a filled roll or small salad £2.00 for a large salad).
 We charge extra for cookery, encaustic art, floristry for taking the items home.
-We also provide an extra-mural programme of sports offering subsidised swimming, aqua fit, gym membership and sailing (in season).
-We also offer monthly horse-riding at a greatly subsidised rate and canoeing, rock-climbing and archery lessons.
+We have a number of member led support groups, including men's women's and a music club.
+We also provide an extra-mural programme including sports and other trips.

 - Referral required